DFE-Digital/bat-data-maps/README.md

 #### Actors and Databases (`out/actors_dbs.svg`, `out/actors_dbs.png`, `make view-actors`)

 This shows what services or other software agents use what physical databases.
 It also shows where actors use each other to access data, via an API.

-## Plan

-Initially develop the maps in [GraphViz](https://graphviz.org/) format, for ease of adding stuff.

-When it's stable we can think about manually laying the diagrams out to make them clearer.